A guide through the maze of character, word, line and page rates!

 Some translators or agencies will specify 50 or even 45 characters per line, but 55 seems to be more common.

-In my experience, most continental European agencies charge by DIN line, and it's how I invoice private clients.
+In my experience, most continental European agencies charge by DIN line, and it's how I invoice the majority of my clients.

-To calculate the number of lines in your document, simply take the characters (with spaces) figure and divide by 55.
+To calculate the number of lines in your document, simply take the total number of characters (with spaces) and divide by 55.

 For PPTs and other document formats, special word count software is available (e.g. Anycount, Practicount.)

 The tricky bit starts when we try comparing rates for words and lines.